Skip to content

 This builds the full lineage - sources → staging → incremental fact → mart - and runs all tests.
 Fix any failures.

-Hint: If the revenue test fails
+Hint: If assert_revenue_not_null fails

 Done?